AldiT/libdl/README.md

 * ```make```
 * And execute ```./libdl```

 ### The whole program is set up on the Layer_tests.cpp file under tests folder (this is where **main** function is)
- The points which are being predicted are also specified in the main function, if you feel that you need to test new points just add some rows to the end of the input variable of type Eigen::MatrixXd, if you add them here make sure to also add the respective labels to the labels variable of type Eigen::VectorXd.
+ The points which are being predicted are also specified in the main function, if you feel that you need to test new points at the bottom of the main function there is the test phase in **line 96-122**.
+The input is also specified in these lines so to test new points just change them as you like.

- ## Or

- You can create a new Eigen::MatrixXd variable at the end of the main function (where it is tested, right before the cout << "Output") and feed it to the test run **lines 98-103** file : tests/Layers_tests.cpp
+ ## Find main function on: tests/Layer_tests.cpp